01 – Brunei becomes independent of Britain. The Sultan of Brunei appoints himself Prime Minister, Finance Minister and Home Affairs Minister.

 01 – Australian Prime Minister Bob Hawke wins close poll.

-03 – A fatal gas leak at a Union Carbide plant in Bhopal, India kills more than 2,000 while over 200,000 people suffer serious side effects.
+03 – A fatal gas leak at a Union Carbide pesticide plant in Bhopal, India kills more than 2,000 while over 200,000 people suffer serious side effects.

-06 – A Kuwaiti airliner is hijacked and at Teheran airport in Iran four hostages are killed.
+06 – A Kuwaiti airliner is hijacked at Teheran airport in Iran and four hostages are killed.
 Iranian security forces free nine other hostages two days later.

 10 – Bishop Desmond Tutu given Nobel Peace Prize.